 Curious Questions from Observing the Everyday

-I’ll leave you with this curious question:
+I’ll leave you with these curious questions:

 How can a plan better support your pursuit of prosperity?
 How can you step back and map out your process to set yourself up for success?

 Are you digging for treasure haphazardly?
 Or are you digging with purpose?